-- Comparisons of scheme name ("sip"), domain names, parameter names and header names are case-insensitive, all other comparisons are case-sensitive. - The ordering of parameters and headers is not significant in comparing SIP URLs. - user or telephone-subscriber, password, host, port and any url-parameter parameters of the URI must match.
-If a component is omitted, it matches based on its default value.
+- Comparisons of scheme name ("sip"), domain names, parameter names and header names are caseinsensitive, all other comparisons are case-sensitive. - The ordering of parameters and headers is not significant in comparing SIP URLs. - user or telephone-subscriber, password, host, port and any url-parameter parameters of the URI must match.
+If one of the components in the previous sentence is omitted, it matches based on its default value.
 (For example, otherwise equivalent URLs without a port specification and with port 5060 match.)
-Components not found in both URLs being compared, for which there is no default value, are ignored. - Characters other than those in the "reserved" and "unsafe" sets (see RFC 2396 [9]) are equivalent to their ""%" HEX HEX" encoding. - An IP address that is the result of a DNS lookup of a host name does not match that host name. - URL parameters that have no default value are compared only if they are present in both URLs.
+URL parameters (which excludes telephone-subscriber, password, and port) not found in both URLs being compared, for which there is no default value, are ignored, and therefore not included in the comparison operation.
+Other URL components not found in both URLs being compared, for which there is no default value, are included in the comparison operation, and the result will be that the URLs do not match. - Characters other than those in the "reserved" and "unsafe" sets (see RFC 2396 [10]) are equivalent to their ""%" HEX HEX" encoding. - An IP address that is the result of a DNS lookup of a host name does not match that host name. - URL parameters that have no default value are compared only if they are present in both URLs.